- Help center home

-If your organization uses Azure to manage your employees’ access to tools and services, you can take advantage of Azure’s “Provisioning” feature to automatically grant access to Contentful to your users, and even optionally synchronize membership in select Azure Groups with Contentful Teams.
+If your organization uses Azure to manage your employees’ access to tools and services, you can take advantage of Azure’s “Provisioning” feature to automatically grant access to Contentful to your users.
+Optionally, you can synchronize membership in select Azure Groups with Contentful Teams.

 The integration between Azure and Contentful that enables this provisioning to occur is built around an industry-standard protocol known as SCIM (System for Cross-domain Identity Management).